datanav/docs/technical/zohocrm-hubspot.rst

 ===========================
-ZohoCRM to Hubspot Dataflow
+ZohoCRM to HubSpot Dataflow
 ===========================

-Generated: 2024-09-11 00:00:00
+Generated: 2024-09-11 07:56:15

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from ZohoCRM to Hubspot.
+This technical document provides a detailed overview of the Sesam Talk data flow from ZohoCRM to HubSpot.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

 ZohoCRM Account to Hubspot Company
 ----------------------------------